minkymorgan/deap-er/README.md

 ## Documentation

-See the [Documentation](http://deap.readthedocs.org/) for the DEAP user guide, tutorials and the reference manual.
+See the [Documentation](http://deap-er.readthedocs.org/) for the user guide, tutorials and the reference manual.

 ## Installation